akkartik/mu/README.md

 ./translate_emulated apps/ex2.mu  # 2-5 minutes to emit code.img
 ```

+(Mac OS may require either editing `translate_emulated` or installing GNU
+coreutils.
+Look in the script if you get an error about `stat`.)

 Mu programs can be written for two very different environments:

 * At the top-level, Mu programs emit a bootable image that runs without an OS